Take Control of Your Manufacturing Data

 “We chose WCI to extract and map data for our company because they’ve been around for a while and have a good reputation.
 They know technology and the business.
 They speak our language and engage well with ERP system owners.” – VP of IT, Manufacturing Company

 Globalization has introduced a way for manufacturers to reduce costs due to a varied pool of suppliers and customers, but the logistics of keeping track of all the data in various locations and currencies adds to the complexity.
-Making sense of the data through manufacturing analytics will yield to cost reduction and increased revenue.
-WCI has been working with business intelligence and data warehousing since 1998 so you can rest assured that we know how to properly roadmap and strategize in ways that are consistent with your business goals.
-Most importantly, since WCI deals with a number of different tool sets we guarantee not to provide a one-for-all solution, but one that’s tailored to work best for your manufacturing business.
+Making sense of the data through manufacturing analytics strategies will yield to cost reduction and increased revenue.
+WCI Data Solutions has been working with business intelligence strategy and data warehousing since 1998, so you can rest assured that we know how to properly roadmap and strategize in ways that are consistent with your business goals.
+Most importantly, since WCI deals with a number of different tool sets (including platforms), we guarantee not to provide a one-for-all solution, but one that’s tailored to work best for your manufacturing business.

-WCI works with manufacturing organizations like yours to reduce ineffective systems and help you structure your data analytics plans.
-Manufacturing business intelligence and data warehousing will help your business with:
+WCI works with manufacturing organizations (like yours) to reduce ineffective systems and help you structure your data analytics plans.
+We’re experts in the enterprise BI space and know that manufacturing business intelligence and data warehousing will help your business with:

 - Data Organization: Track global suppliers, customers and inventories